 Parish and town council elections

-local residents, with elections taking place every four years.
-The
+elections taking place every four years.
+The last election took

-communities to identify issues of importance in their area, to
+issues of importance in their area, to develop solutions to

-community sees itself developing over the next few years.
-They
+itself developing over the next few years.
+They should reflect the

-should reflect the views of all sections of the community, identify
+views of all sections of the community, identify character and

-character and features which local people feel are important,
+features which local people feel are important, identify local

-identify local problems and opportunities and say how the residents
+problems and opportunities and say how the residents want the

-Plans.
-Not only will this ensure that your community network
+only will this ensure that your community network is taking account

-is taking account of local issues highlighted in these plans but it
+of local issues highlighted in these plans but it will also assist

-will also assist the community network Panels in being able to
+the community network Panels in being able to identify common

-identify common themes in order to set realistic aims and
+themes in order to set realistic aims and priorities.

-Cornwall have produced their own parish plans.
-These are
+their own parish plans.
+These are displayed under the

 If your local council has produced a parish plan and is omitted